-Durango has embraced a recent snow-sports trend: the snowbike (basically a bike with skis instead of wheels).
-Everyone who rents a snowbike at the resort is required to take a certification course before they head down the mountain on one of the easiest-to-learn modes of snow transport.
+Purgatory has embraced a recent snow-sports trend: the snow bike (basically a bike with skis instead of wheels).
+Everyone who rents a snow bike at the resort is required to take a certification course before they head down the mountain on one of the easiest-to-learn modes of snow transport.

 Camp Keystone is more than just a ski school for your kids.
 Sure, they'll learn to ski and snowboard, but they'll also participate in lots of other winter activities, including kids' nights out, themed days and other snowy fun.

-Loveland Explorers is a six-week program held in conjunction with the Loveland Racing Team, where coaches work with immediate and advanced skiers and snowboarders ages seven to 14 to develop skills throughout the season.
+Loveland Explorers is a six-week program held in conjunction with the Loveland Racing Team, where coaches work with intermediate and advanced skiers and snowboarders ages 7 to 14 to develop skills throughout the season.

 On a handful of Wednesday afternoons, Monarch offers ski and snowboard clinics just for women that take skills to the next level in a fun, non-competitive environment.